DelazJ/QGIS-Documentation/docs/user_manual/introduction/getting_started.rst

 Downloading sample data
 -----------------------

 This user guide contains examples based on the QGIS sample dataset (also called the ``Alaska dataset``).
-Download the sample data from https://github.com/qgis/QGIS-Sample-Data/archive/master.zip and unzip the archive on any convenient location on your system.
+Download the `sample data <https://github.com/qgis/QGIS-Sample-Data/archive/master.zip>`_ and unzip the archive on any convenient location on your system.

-The Alaska dataset includes all GIS data that are used for the examples and screenshots in this user guide; it also includes a small GRASS database.
+The Alaska dataset includes all GIS data that are used for the examples and screenshots in this user guide.
 The projection for the QGIS sample datasets is Alaska Albers Equal Area with units feet.
-The EPSG code is 2964.
+The EPSG code is ``2964``.

 ::